-PIRL data Date type / element # Data element name field length Data element definition/instructions Code value Source documentation requirements 900 Date of program entry DT 8 Record the date on which an individual became a participant as referenced in 20 CFR 677.150 satisfying applicable programmatic requirements for the provision of services.
+PIRL data Data damanta Date type / Data day and deficilly a feet and the Outrook 0 element # 900 Data element name Date of program entry field length DT 8 Data element definition/instructions Record the date on which an individual became a participant as referenced in 20 CFR 677.150 satisfying applicable programmatic requirements for the provision of services.
 Leave blank if this data element does not apply.
-YYYYMMDD One of the following: individual plan for employment electronic records program intake documents, such as eligibility determination documentation or program enrollment forms 901 Date of program exit DT 8 Record the last date the participant received services that are not self-service, information-only, or follow up services.
+YYYYMMDD Source documentation requirements One of the following: individual plan for employment electronic records program intake documents, such as eligibility determination documentation or program enrollment forms 901 Date of program exit DT 8 Record the last date the participant received services that are not self-service, information-only, or follow up services.
 Record this last date of receipt of services only if there are no future services that are not self-service, information-only, or follow up services, planned from the program.
 For Titles I and III, record the last date of funded service(s).
 Leave blank if this data element does not apply to the participant.
-YYYYMMDD One of the following: copy of letter sent to the participant indicating the case was closed WIOA status/exit forms electronic records attendance records review of service records identifying the last qualifying service (and lack of a planned gap) 923 Other reasons for exit IN 2 Record 01 if the participant exits the program because he or she has become incarcerated in a correctional institution or has become a resident of an institution or facility providing 24-hour support such as a hospital or treatment center during the course of receiving services as a participant.
+YYYYMMDD One of the following: 923 Other reasons for exit IN 2 Record 01 if the participant exits the program because he or she has become incarcerated in a correctional institution or has become a resident of an institution or facility providing 24-hour support such as a hospital or treatment center during the course of receiving services as a participant.
 Record 02 if the participant exits the program because of medical treatment and that treatment is expected to last longer than 90 days and precludes entry into unsubsidized employment or continued participation in the program.
-Record 03 if the participant exits the program because the participant is deceased.
-Record 04 if the participant is a member of the National Guard or other reserve military unit of the armed forces and is called to active duty for at least 90 days.
+Record 03 if the participant is deceased.
+Record 04 if the participant exits the program because the participant is a member of the National Guard or other reserve military unit of the armed forces and is called to active duty for at least 90 days.
 01 = institutionalized 02 = health/medical 03 = deceased 04 = Reserve Forces called to Active Duty 05 = foster care 06 = ineligible (VR only) 07 = criminal offender 00 = no One of the following: file documentation with notes from program staff information from partner services WIOA status/exit forms electronic records withdrawal form with explanation information from institution or facility